Dwight Evans (politician)

-Dwight Evans (born May 16, 1954) is an American politician of the Democratic Party serving as the U.S representative for Pennsylvania's 3rd congressional district since 2019.
-The district, numbered as the 2nd district during his first term, includes most of Center City, West, and Northwest Philadelphia.
+Dwight E. Evans (born May 16, 1954) is an American politician and former educator serving as the U.S. representative for Pennsylvania's 3rd congressional district since 2016.
+A member of the Democratic Party, he previously served in the Pennsylvania House of Representatives, representing the 203rd district from 1981 to 2016.

-Evans defeated incumbent Chaka Fattah in the Democratic primary election, and won a special election on November 8, 2016, following Fattah's resignation from Congress after he faced corruption charges.
-He previously served in the Pennsylvania House of Representatives, representing the 203rd district.
+Evans defeated incumbent Chaka Fattah in the Democratic primary election for Pennsylvania's 2nd congressional district and won a special election on November 8, 2016.
+The district, which was renumbered to become Pennsylvania's 3rd congressional district in 2019, includes most of Center City, West, Northwest, and South Philadelphia.

+On June 30, 2025, Evans announced he would not seek reelection in 2026.

+Background

-Early life and education
+Early life

-Evans grew up in the Germantown and West Oak Lane sections of Philadelphia and is a graduate of the Community College of Philadelphia and La Salle University.
-After graduation, he became a teacher in the School District of Philadelphia and a community activist for the Urban League.
+Evans grew up in the Germantown and West Oak Lane sections of Philadelphia.
+He is a graduate of Germantown High School (1971), Community College of Philadelphia (1973), and La Salle University (1975).
+After his college graduation, he became a teacher in the School District of Philadelphia and an employment counselor for the Urban League.

-Early political career

 Pennsylvania House of Representatives

-Evans was first elected to office in 1980.
-His district, which encompasses West Oak Lane in Philadelphia, was heavily Democratic with a 95% African-American population.
-He was reelected 12 times against only nominal Republican opposition.
+Evans was first elected to the Pennsylvania House of Representatives in 1980.
+He represented the 203rd district.
+His district, which encompassed West Oak Lane in Philadelphia, was heavily Democratic and was 95% African-American.
+Evans was re-elected 18 times.
+He served in the Pennsylvania House until 2016.

-Evans was elected as the Democratic chairman of the House Appropriations Committee in 1990 and served in that capacity until November 2010.
+Evans was elected as the Democratic chairman of the House Appropriations Committee in 1990.
+He served in that capacity for 20 years and is the first African-American to chair the committee.

 In 2010, the Philadelphia Tribune named Evans one of the 10 most influential African-Americans in the city.